mangalam-research/btw/tech_notes.rst

 transform
 =========

-This command is used to perform a batch transformation on all articles.
+This ``lexicography`` command is used to perform a batch transformation on all articles.
 This is a very powerfull tool but can severely damage your database if misused.
 It would be used, for instance, if there is a need to change the schema under which articles are stored and here is no plan for backward compatibility.

 .. warning:: This command has not been thorougly tested yet.